Ensuring children have accelerated access to optimal drug formulations

 The Global Accelerator for Paediatric Formulations (GAP-f) aims to promote a faster, more efficient and more focused approach to paediatric formulation development.
 It is a collaborative framework that can help get better paediatric products quicker and cheaper by prioritizing products, streamlining the generation of clinical evidence, incentivizing manufacturers, accelerating product development and introduction, and coordinating procurement.
 The GAP-f formalizes collaboration across sectors to ensure accelerated development and uptake of the most needed drugs and formulations for children.

-The GAP-f formalizes collaboration across sectors to ensure accelerated development and uptake of the most needed drugs and formulations for children.
-SRAs, stringent regulatory authorities; NRAs, national regulatory authorities (in high-burden countries).
+The GAP-f formalizes collaboration across sectors to ensure prioritization and accelerated evaluation, development and delivery of the most needed drugs and formulations for children.

 Adapted from:Penazzato et al. Shortening the decade-long gap between adult and paediatric drug formulations: a new framework based on the HIV experience in low- and middle-income countries.
 J Int AIDS Soc, 2018, 21(S1), e25049 (see here).